 If you are concerned about your child’s development, our specialists are here to help.
-We work with you to understand your child’s strengths and needs, and identify supports and resources to help your child reach their potential.
+We work with you to understand your child’s strengths and needs, and identify support and resources to help your child reach their potential.
 Through a multi-disciplinary approach, your child can access comprehensive evaluations and treatment plans to address your priorities.
 Our programs serve children from infancy to young adulthood.

 Rubinstein Taybi Syndrome, Transition Clinic, and general developmental and learning difficulties.